Uniper: Operations

-Uniper operates in the EU countries Germany, Sweden, the Netherlands, Belgium, and Hungary.
+Uniper operates in the EU countries Germany, Sweden, the Netherlands, Belgium.
 Outside of the EU it operates in the United Kingdom, and has offices in the United States, Azerbaijan, Singapore, and the United Arab Emirates.
-The company used to operate in Russia until 2022.
+The company used to operate in Russia until 2022 and in Hungary until 2025.
 In addition to the fossil fuel power generation assets it owns hydropower and nuclear power assets in Sweden.
 Together, Fortum and Uniper are running the Oskarshamn nuclear power plant and are both involved in the Forsmark nuclear power plant.
 Both operate hydropower plants in Sweden.

 With 34 GW generating capacities, Uniper is one of the largest European electricity producers.
 Uniper Global Commodities SE trades on the spot and futures market for gas, coal, freight, oil, liquefied natural gas and emission rights on different stock markets and on the over-the-counter-market.
 Uniper Energy Storage GmbH is responsible for gas storage activities in Europe.
 The Power-to-Gas plants WindGas Falkenhagen and WindGas Hamburg store renewable energy in the form of electricity, gas or heat.
 Through electrolyzing, the gained wind energy is transformed into hydrogen and fed into the local gas network.
 The Uniper Energy Storage GmbH operates gas storages with a capacity of 9 e9m3 in Germany, Austria, and the United Kingdom.

 List of power stations of Uniper outside Germany (for power stations in Germany see :de:Uniper Kraftwerke):